CamSoper/casoper-staging/casoper-playground/index.md

                     </div>
                     <div class="cardText">
                         <h3><a href="./get-started-framework">Get started with Visual Studio and .NET Framework</a></h3>
-                        <p>Use Visual Studio and .NET Framework in Windows to build web applications and APIs hosted in Azure.</p>
+                        <p>Use Visual Studio and <a href="/dotnet/articles/standard/choosing-core-framework-server#when-to-choose-net-framework">.NET Framework</a> in Windows to build web applications and APIs hosted in Azure.</p>
                     </div>
                 </div>
             </div>